Importing BPMN Processes

 Gateways

-BPMN gateways can serve as both a join point (multiple incoming flows) and a fork point (multiple outgoing flows) at the same time.
-MeetLoyd separates these into a merge node followed by a parallel/condition node, connected automatically.
+BPMN gateways can serve as both a join point (multiple incoming flows) and a fork point (multiple outgoing flows) simultaneously.
+MeetLoyd separates these into a merge node followed by a parallel or condition node, connected automatically.

 Supported Export Tools

 Any tool that produces standard BPMN 2.0 XML is supported.
-We've tested with:
+The importer detects the source tool from the XML metadata and handles tool-specific quirks automatically.

 | Tool | Status |